SAP/cloud-security-services-integration-library/samples/java-tokenclient-usage/README.md

 ```

 ## Clean-Up
-Finally delete your application and your service instances using the following commands:
+Finally, delete your application and your service instances using the following commands:
 ```
 cf delete -f java-tokenclient-usage cf delete-service -f xsuaa-token-client